 If either the UK or local government does advise guests to return home immediately then we would repatriate all guests as quickly and efficiently as possible.

-In this instance, if there was no advice against travelling from either the UK or your destination's local government then we would operate the holiday as originally planned.
-As a quarantine upon your return to the UK would be out of both our own and our local partners' control and it does not impact on our ability to provide the holiday then standard cancellation terms would apply.
-If this situation arose and you would like to change your travel dates to postpone to a different time then we will do everything we can to assist this and minimise any non-recoverable costs.
+In this instance, if there was no advice against travelling from either the UK or your destination's local government, then we would operate the holiday as originally planned.
+As a quarantine upon your return to the UK would be out of both our own and our local partners' control and it does not impact our ability to provide the holiday then standard cancellation terms would apply.
+If this situation arose and you would like to change your travel dates to postpone to a different time, then we will do everything we can to assist this and minimise any non-recoverable costs.

-Once you are aware of all of your options give our Customer Service Team a call +44 (0)1670 785 049 and we will do what we can to try and assist you sourcing alternative flights if appropriate, rearranging your travel dates or doing our best to negotiate a suitable alternative with our local partners.
+Once you are aware of all your options give our Customer Service Team a call +44 (0)1670 785 049 and we will do what we can to try and assist you in sourcing alternative flights if appropriate, rearranging your travel dates or doing our best to negotiate a suitable alternative with our local partners.
 Again, we will not charge any administrative fee in this instance.

-The Artisan Travel Company is based in the UK and we take all of our guidance from the Foreign, Commonwealth and Development Office (FCDO) and other UK government bodies.
+The Artisan Travel Company is based in the UK, and we take all our guidance from the Foreign, Commonwealth and Development Office (FCDO) and other UK government bodies.
 Depending on whether you have booked a flight inclusive or land-only package your contract with us either starts at your UK departure airport (if we have booked your flights) or, if you have booked a land only package, the agreed meeting point in the destination country (usually an airport).

-If there are no national UK border restrictions preventing us from operating the holiday (i.e. unless the FCDO advise against all but essential travel to Finland, Sweden, Iceland or Norway) OR the destination government prevent all arrivals from the UK then we will continue to run the holiday as planned.
+If no national UK border restrictions are preventing us from operating the holiday (i.e., unless the FCDO advise against all but essential travel to Finland, Sweden, Iceland or Norway) OR the destination government prevent all arrivals from the UK then we will continue to run the holiday as planned.
 For anyone who is prevented from joining the trip as planned due to medical reasons or government advice changing from a country other than the UK or the destination of your holiday, then this cancellation by you would be dealt with as per our booking terms and conditions.
 And such, any loss would need to be reclaimed from your travel insurance policy so please check the wording carefully and ensure you are satisfied with the level of cover.

-Travel insurance has always been a pre-requisite for travelling with us and investing in a comprehensive travel insurance policy should be the first thing you do after booking your holiday.
+Travel insurance has always been a prerequisite for travelling with us and investing in a comprehensive travel insurance policy should be the first thing you do after booking your holiday.

 If you, or any member of your party, are diagnosed with COVID whilst you are on holiday then you need to be satisfied that your insurance policy will cover any medical costs incurred including testing, self-isolation and treatment.
 We would also suggest choosing a policy which would allow you to claim for any elements of the holiday you were not able to take part in.